GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/README.md

   example by an org foundation config or other means).

 - [./team.hcl](./team.hcl): This example sets up a sample team or application within a folder.
-This example focusses on projects and concrete resources to run services and assumes that core security, compliance and folder structure has already been seti up by other configs.
+This example focuses on projects and concrete resources to run services and assumes that core security, compliance and folder structure has already been seti up by other configs.